Summer 2020 Sale

 (3) It argues, persuasively, in my opinion, for ways in which the gospel can and does (and the church could and should) include lgbti members in full fellowship.

 (4) The longest section--part 4--provides a history of interactions between the church and its lgbti members.
 Because of my love for history, this is my favorite section, even though a lot of it seems like "baby step forward, giant step backwards," especially now.

 (5) Duane's tone models a combination of compassion, serious scholarship, and firmly founded discipleship that should be elements that govern how the dialogue can and should be conducted.

-Checkout the “About” and "Book Excerpt" tabs for more information.
-The "Reviews" tab contains book reviews and reader comments, and the “Bio” tab has more information about the author.
+Checkout the “About,” "Book Excerpt," "Reviews" tabs for more information, and the “Bio” tab for information about the author.